gfontenot/git-update/README.md

  - Stash local changes if they exist, popping the stash after the pull is complete
  - Perform a fast-forward merge if the local branch hasn't moved on
- - Perform a rebase -p on top of the remote branch if there are new local changes
+ - Perform a `rebase -p` on top of the remote branch if there are new local changes
  - Display a paged git log of the pulled changes

-The git log will use a custom log format if you've defined `pretty.custom` in your gitconfig.
+The git log will use a custom log format if you've defined `pretty.update` in your gitconfig.
 If you haven't set a custom format, it will use the following:

 ```